Stacking the Odds in Retirement

 Source: Bloomberg, Kenneth French Data Library, BarclayHedge, St. Louis Fed.
 Calculations by Newfound Research.

-While it is no large surprise that the failure rate improved in all cases (though some improvements were minimal), the magnitude of these improvements provide some degree of faith that the inclusion of this strategy could mean the difference between a fruitful retirement and renewing the job search.
+While it is no large surprise that the failure rate improved in all cases (though some improvements were minimal), the magnitude of these improvements provides some degree of faith that the inclusion of this strategy could mean the difference between a fruitful retirement and renewing the job search.

 Figure 5: Failure Rates of 20% Return Stacked Portfolios